Martchus/syncthingtray/README.md

 Note that the CLI `syncthingctl` currently does not support translations.

 ### Using backend libraries
-Note that the contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal use whithin the components contained by this repository.
+The contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal use whithin the components contained by this repository.

 Hence those libraries do *not* provide a stable ABI/API.
 If you like to